| Like most overweight people I have been through

 never used protein drinks.
 I can have just about anything I

+want, but in very small quantities.
 In July 2002, I hit 100 pounds lost and I was

 elated.
 The weight loss doesn't tell the entire story though.